swatimaste00/E2B-Hands-On/README.md

 - Cloud Foundry Runtime
     > - Foundation for running the CAP extension application for translating events to business actions.
-    > - Required for the trust between Microsoft Azure Active Directory and SAP BTP
 - Memory/Runtime quota
     > - Required for deploying and running the extension application in SAP BTP
 - Authorization & Trust Management Service
     > - Required for securing the extension application in SAP BTP
-- SAP Integration Suite, Advanced Event Mesh
+- SAP Integration Suite,Advanced Event Mesh
-    >- Required to receive events from Azure IoT Platform
+    >- Required to receive events from Amazon Rekognition
 - SAP HANA Cloud
     >- Required to store action configuration and logs for CAP application
+- SAP HANA Schemas & HDI Containers
+    >- Application database for CAP Application
-- SAP Build Process Automation, Decisions capability
+- SAP Build Process Automation - Decisions capability
-    >- Decisions service to configure business decisions that needs to be taken based on the type of event received from Azure IoT Platform.
+    >- SAP Build Process Automation - Decisions service to configure business decisions that needs to be taken based on the type of event received from Amazon Rekognition.
+- SAP S/4HANA System
+    >- To execute the business action associated with the event received.
+- SAP Connectivity Service
+    >- To establish connections between cloud applications and on-premise systems.
+- SAP Destination Service
+    >- To find the destination information required to access a remote service or system from your extension application.
+- SAP Private Link Service
+    >- To establishe a private connection between selected SAP BTP services and selected services in your own IaaS provider accounts.
+- SAP Business Application Studio
+    >- A powerful and modern development environment, tailored for efficient development of business applications for the Intelligent Enterprise.
 - SAP Event Mesh Connectivity Plan(Beta)
     >- As of now, this service supports SAP Event Mesh to Azure Event Grid direct connectivity.
 This is available as Beta for Enterprise accounts only for now.

 **Microsoft Azure**

 - A valid Microsoft Azure subscription

 - A Microsoft Azure Active Directory
     > - Required for the trust between Microsoft Azure Active Directory and SAP BTP
     > - User management